marmelab/react-admin/documentation/docs/List.md

 ### Pagination

-You can replace the default pagination element by your own, using the `pagination` prop.
+You can replace the default pagination component by your own, using the `pagination` prop.
 The pagination element receives the current page, the number of records per page, the total number of records, as well as a `setPage()` function that changes the page.

 For instance, you can modify the default pagination by adjusting the "rows per page" selector.